Loudoun County, Virginia: County Board of Supervisors

 The National Transportation Safety Board operates the Ashburn Aviation Field Office in Ashburn, an unincorporated area of Loudoun County.
 The Federal Aviation Administration's Washington Air Route Traffic Control Center, the second-busiest facility of its kind in the nation, is located in Leesburg.

-Emergency services are provided by the Loudoun County Fire and Rescue Department with the Office of Emergency Management.
-LCFR is a combination system that utilizes some 500 volunteers and over 600 career firefighters, EMT/paramedics, dispatchers, and support staff.
+Emergency services are provided by the Loudoun County Combined Fire and Rescue System with the Office of Emergency Management.
+LC-CFRS is a combination system that utilizes some 500 volunteers and over 600 career firefighters, EMT/paramedics, dispatchers, and support staff.
 LCFR is one of the largest fire and rescue systems in Virginia.

 Law enforcement in Loudoun County is provided by the Loudoun County Sheriff's Office, which is Virginia's largest sheriff's office, as well as three town police departments: Leesburg Police, Purcellville Police, and Middleburg Police.
 The county's highways are also patrolled by Virginia State Police troopers.
 Dulles Airport and the Dulles Toll Road are patrolled by the Metropolitan Washington Airports Authority Police Department.